drawpile/drawpile.github.io/help/common/update2x2x2.markdown

 * The default undo limit is now 60 instead of 30.
 You can still configure it however you want it to be per session and when offline of course.
 * There's now a hardware-accelerated canvas renderer, enabled by default on Android and the browser.
 You can enable it in the preferences, although it depends on your video card and drivers if this is faster, especially laptops with dual GPU can end up with input lag.
 * You can now import MyPaint brushes in old version formats.
 * Serializing the canvas has been sped up by a lot.
 This makes it faster to host, compress and reset it.
-It also no longer causes the application to hang and potentially time out when someone new connects.
+It also no longer causes the application to chug when using the builtin server and someone new joins.
 * Resizing the canvas with Ctrl+H/J/K/L now opens the resize canvas dialog instead of doing it immediately and causing everyone to chug.
 The keys still work in the dialog and auto-repeat now, so this should effectively mean less key presses overall.
 * Drawpile can now open and export WEBP files.
 * Invite codes on servers that support and allow it, letting you invite people without giving them the session password and bypassing usual join restrictions.